RealDoigt/simple-stupid-object-notation/readme.md

 This has the advantage of being able to carry over the potion default values without overriding them for the poison objects.
 It also makes the configuration code easier to understand.

 ### Generating objects
+_note:_ this is in the process of being implemented.
+It isn't in there yet.

 The `repeat` keyword can be used to repeat objects that have the same data many times.
 It also allows you to change the value of a property between each iteration using simple arithmetics or string concatenation.
 When using arithmetic operators, the interpreter treats all numbers as a double-precision floating-point number (binary64 format).

 To use the repeat keyword, type `repeat`, the number of times it is repeated then the object name.
 If the object name has a defined default profile, the repeated objects will inherit from it.
 If there is no default set, then the values must be initalised within the repeat definition.